WOF Point Cloud Mesher is a fast 3D surface reconstruction and meshing software.

 - In the first case the user has knowledge about the clouds’ density and he specifies a certain spacing distance (“-a 1.1”) that fits.

-- In the second case WOF estimates the average point cloud density to find an appropriate spacing value.
+- In the second case WOF estimates the average cloud-density to find an appropriate spacing value.
 The user wants to apply factor 3 (“-f 3.0”) on the spacing value to achieve a coarser triangle mesh or to close holes better.

-- In the third case WOF also estimates the average point cloud density but no specific factor is provided.
-In this case WOF uses factor 2 to account for that.
-Thus it’s the same as providing (“-f 2.0”) to account for inhomogeneous point cloud density.
+- In the third case WOF also estimates the average density but no specific factor is provided.
+The density might be non-homogeneous and WOF uses factor 2 to account for that.
+Thus it’s the same as providing (“-f 2.0”).

 Triangle Mesh to Quality Point Cloud